tfpf/mersenne-twister/README.md

 # Mersenne Twister (MT19937): Pseudorandom Number Generators
-This package provides 32- and 64-bit global-state (non-reentrant) and reentrant uniform pseudorandom number generators and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
+This package provides 32- and 64-bit global-state (non-reentrant) and reentrant uniform pseudorandom number generators and some utility functions for C and C++.
+These are intended as replacements for the `rand` family of functions of the C standard library.
 The behaviours of these implementations are consistent with those of `std::mt19937` and `std::mt19937_64` of the C++ standard library.

 See [`doc`](doc) for the documentation of this package.
 See [`examples`](examples) for usage examples.